gkjohnson/3d-demo-data/README.md

 # gltf-demo-models

-Set of gltf models to load in online demos and examples
+Set of gltf models to load in online demos and examples.

+# Model Credits

+Original source link provided in folder of every model.